Carleton Knights football

 The Carleton Knights football team represents Carleton College in college football at the NCAA Division III level.
 The program was started in 1883 and was very successful through the early 1960s, winning over 20 conference championships from 1895 to 1956.

 Carleton has played in the Minnesota Intercollegiate Athletic Conference since 1983.
 The Knights won the conference title in 1992 with a 9–1 record overall, earning entry into the NCAA Division III Football Championship.
 Carleton lost in the first round.

-Since 1994, the Knights have had only one winning season (2008), posting a 66–191 record through 2019.

 History

 1883–1904

 Carleton played its first game against the University of Minnesota in 1883, making it the tenth-oldest football program in Division III.
 Carleton insisted that a member of the faculty be allowed to play and that the game would be rugby style football.
 Minnesota's coach Thomas Peebles preferred the soccer style of play, but agreed to the conditions as long as he could act as the referee.
 Carleton won the game 4–2.

 The college officially sanctioned the team in 1891 and hired a paid coach in 1898.

 Minnesota and Carleton played every year from 1896 to 1904 under the intercollegiate football rules of the time.
 Minnesota won all nine games, by a total score of 337–17.